All You Need to Know About Hyperpigmentation

 Post inflammatory hyperpigmentation (PIH) is usually temporary pigmentation (most cases resolve within 2-6 months) and represents the skin’s response or reaction to some trauma whether that trauma be infection, acne, waxing, chemical peels or some energy based treatment such as a laser.
 While it will usually resolves on its own, we may choose to speed up resolution using various topical skin treatments such as hydroquinone, tretinoin, corticosteroid creams or a series of glycolic acid peels or light laser resurfacing.
 It is extremely important to avoid sun exposure when PIH does occur because sunlight can worsen the pigmentation.

 While hyperpigmentation is common and a concern for many, we are happy to be able to write that there are many treatments and quality products now available to help brighten skin and even tone.
 However, at the end of the day, the most important thing to preventing pigmentation is strict sun avoidance.
-This can be accomplished using SPF 50 sunscreen , wide-brimmed hats and sunglasses.
+This can be accomplished using SPF 30+ sunscreen, wide-brimmed hats and sunglasses.
 This applies to patients with photoaging, melasma, and PIH.

-If you are interested in meeting with our Harvard Trained physicians to discuss solutions to hyperpigmentation, we invite you to a complimentary consultation and evaluation at our beautiful Coral Gables clinic.
-Please fill out this form or call us at 786-618-5039 today.
+If you are interested in meeting with our Harvard trained physician, Dr. Shanu Patel, to discuss solutions to hyperpigmentation, we invite you to schedule a consultation and evaluation at our beautiful Coral Gables clinic.
+Please call us at 786-618-5039 today.